F1IPY/LoRa_APRS_iGate/README.md

 __________________________________________

-# Hope i' works for you, 73!
+# Hope it works for you, 73!
 F1IPY, Paris, France